theheuman/jinja-datatables/README.md

 Download this repository into your project (hopefully pip install coming soon)

-### Create a table view object
+### 1.)
+Create a table view object

-Here there are currently three options
+There are currently three options

 #### From Ajax
 If you want to get all your data asynchronously from a endpoint you can create a datatable oject like this